 NordLayer, by its design, enables organizations to build, set up, and implement security policies and controls that respond to the cybersecurity compliance program.

-Traffic encryption, network access control with identity management and Smart Remote Access feature, centralized setting, and monitoring instruments make matching security requirements easy.
+Traffic encryption, network access control with identity management solution and Smart Remote Access feature, centralized setting, and monitoring instruments make matching security requirements easy.

 Whether your organization needs to comply with regulatory requirements or cybersecurity standards like HIPAA, GDPR, ISO 27001, or PCI-DSS, our network access control solution assists in achieving security compliance standards and meeting customer data protection expectations.